 GCORR Book Study Guide: For Small Groups & Individual Reflection

-The General Commission on Religion & Race (GCORR) remains committed to supporting and resourcing the Church in its journey of dismantling racism.
+GCORR remains committed to supporting and resourcing the Church in its journey of dismantling racism.
 We are aware that people learn and grow in many ways due to the rich diversity of humanity.

-Our hope is that this study guide resource will help you on your anti-racism journey, deepen your faith, and strengthen your mind and spirit to continuing working for a more just and equitable world.
+Our hope is that this study guide resource will help you on your anti-racism journey, deepen your faith, and strengthen your mind and spirit to continue working for a more just and equitable world.

 How To Use This Study